oxylabs/selenium-proxy-integration-java/README.md

 proxy.stop();
 ```

-If you're having any trouble integrating proxies with Selenium and this guide didn't help you -
-feel free to contact Oxylabs customer support at support@oxylabs.io.
+If you're having any trouble integrating Oxylabs’ Residential Proxies with Selenium and this guide didn't help you – feel free to contact our customer support at support@oxylabs.io.